Fortnite best settings for max fps

 Effects: Low.

 This only adds extra visual effects and you can disable it to get more FPS in Fortnite.
+Does not impact gameplay as much.

 Post Processing: Low.

 These settings create visual effects on your screen that may hinder your vision and cause distractions.
 I suggest disabling them.
+Effects for shadows and other objects that are not necessary for your gameplay.

 This only causes lag and limits your FPS.
 It’s best to just disable it.